literalgarage/smtp-logger/README.md

 ## Why?

-This is useful in development, often as part of a `docker-compose.yml`.
+This is useful in development, typically as part of a `docker-compose.yml`.

 There have been a couple cases recently where I wanted to work with an OSS tool that required a configured SMTP server (for instance, to send password reset or login link emails).
 The tool itself didn't offer an alternative, so creating a simple logging SMTP service seemed like the best way to go.